ssnskar/sentiment-powered-news-feed/README.md

 - PARTITION KEY : sentiment (String)
 - SORT KEY : timestamp (String)

-You can refer to the [DynamoDB.yml](Templates/DynamoDB.yml) for the Clouformation script of the same.

 AWS CLI [command](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/create-table.html) for the table creation :